hsf-training/cpluspluscourse/code/variant/README.md

 ## Prerequisites

 - slides about `std::variant`
-- slides about lambdas functions (for solution2)
+- slides about lambda functions (for solution2)

 ## Instructions